-- Chief Executive Officer ("CEO") and President Promotions: On January 3, 2023, we announced the promotion of Dr. Abdul Mutlib to CEO of the Company and Dr. Zhongpin (John) Lin as President of Frontage Laboratories, Inc., the Company's wholly owned subsidiary.
+- Chief Executive Officer ("CEO") and President Promotions: On January 3, 2023, we announced the promotion of Dr. Abdul Mutlib to CEO of the Company and Dr. Zhongpin (John) Lin as President of Frontage Labs, the Company's wholly owned subsidiary.
 These promotions are intended to optimize the leadership structure of the Company and to position us for further growth as we move into the future.
-Dr. Mutlib and Dr. Lin are proven leaders who have delivered phenomenal results for Frontage for over a decade, and they are each trusted and respected throughout the organization and pharmaceutical industry. - Revenue and Profit: We achieved 35.8% year-over-year revenue growth and 37.0% net profit growth.
-This accomplishment is the result of our continued efforts to meet our clients' needs by offering them high-quality routine and newly added services. - Mergers and Acquisitions: In early 2022, Frontage completed the acquisition of Experimur LLC, a CRO company located in Chicago, Illinois, providing GLP-compliant toxicology services.
-In August 2022, we also acquired 100% of Frontage Clinical Services Inc., the New Jersey-based clinical Phase I-IIa business in which we previously held a minority interest.
-These are value-adding acquisitions that will both enhance our current capabilities and enable us to expand into new areas, including studies in specialty patient populations.
+Dr. Mutlib and Dr. Lin are proven leaders who have delivered phenomenal results for Frontage for over a decade, and they are each trusted and respected throughout the organization and pharmaceutical industry. - Mergers and Acquisitions: In August 2023, Frontage and its wholly-owned subsidiary, Frontage Canada, Inc., completed the acquisition of Nucro-Technics Inc. and its affiliate Nucro-Technics Holdings, Inc. (collectively, "Nucro-Technics").
+Located in Toronto, Canada, Nucro-Technics is a recognized leader in the CRO industry in Canada for over 50 years.
+It operates in a state-of-the-art 60,000 square foot facility with personnel having expertise in testing both large and small molecules designed to treat various medical conditions.
+It offers a range of services including analytical chemistry experiments, microbiological testing, toxicology, bioanalytical, and stability sample storage and testing services.
+In addition, it provides consulting services, especially in quality control and assurance as well as in Natural Health Product Regulations.
+This cross-border acquisition will not only enhance Frontage's market presence in North America but also allow Frontage to offer a more expansive suite of services to clients across the globe.